mozillaarchive/deuxdrop/clients/addon/README.md

 * Source "bin/activate" from the addon-sdk (aka Jetpack)
 * Use the "acfx" script to do what you would normally do with "cfx", except you will need to specify the path.  ex: "./acfx run", "./acfx xpi", etc.
+  You may also need to use "-b /path/to/firefox11/firefox".